 Following 2018 commencement, Patty Corcoran, UVM’s beloved Associate Dean of the College of Arts & Sciences (CAS), retired from UVM after 37 years of service.
 To honor her a new wooden bench was installed at 438 College Street, which has inscribed on it the following: “For Patty, who would always sit and listen.”
 Yes, indeed,…Continue reading Patty’s Bench: UVM honors a retiring associate dean and her gift for listening to students, but ignores what she heard

-The following post is from the blog, Econospeak — that exposes the sham of the standard model and how students paying a mortgage loan’s worth of money to get a degree in are being misled down a deadendeconomcs path by economists who mostly don’t care because they are more interested in promoting their own careers.…Continue reading From the annals of the economically incorrect – the not “good” economics that got me tossed out of UVM
+The following post is from the blog, Econospeak — that exposes the sham of the standard model and how students paying a mortgage loan’s worth of money to get a degree in are being misled down a dead-end path by economists who mostly don’t care because they are more interested in promoting their own careers.…Continue reading From the annals of the economically incorrect – not teaching “good” economics like my colleagues at UVM

 In many of my courses taught over eight years at UVM between 2009 and 2017 (before I was purged from teaching by a Chair bent on making sure I would never get reappointed), I frequently showed a film to students titled The End of Poverty?, which explores the issue of causes of worldwide poverty, arguing it is…Continue reading The content that drove UVM’s Econ Department chair to “target” me for removal